nballier/MLDS/2021Assignment/Readme.md

 Vajjala, Sowmya, and Taraka Rama.
 2018.
 “Experiments with Universal CEFR classifications”.
 In Proceedings of Thirteenth Workshop on Innovative Use of NLP for Building Educational Applications, pp. 147–153.
 <http://aclweb.org/anthology/W18-0515>  \
 <https://github.com/nishkalavallabhi/UniversalCEFRScoring>
+Major reproduction comparables: f-score values (tables 2, 3 and 4).

 ## Task D.3: Neural machine translation
 Vanmassenhove, Eva, and Andy Way.
 2018.
 “SuperNMT: Neural Machine Translation with Semantic Supersenses and Syntactic Supertags”.
 In Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (ACL 2018), pp. 67–73. \
 <http://aclweb.org/anthology/P18-3010>
+Major reproduction comparables: BLEU scores (tables 1 and 2; plots in figures 2, 3 and 4).

 # Replicating a paper in relation to Neural Translation